 2. Action-Oriented Listening Style

 In the Action-oriented listening style, listeners look forward to the key point of the speech.
 They like to listen to the topic sentence and thesis statement of the speech rather than the details.
 Action-oriented listeners are active audiences, and they respond quickly when required.
 They give clear feedback concerning expectations.
 They also encourage others to be organized and concise while speaking to others.
-After all, they are not interested in paying attention to the relational communication dimension.
+After all, they are not interested in the relational communication dimension.

 Example of the Action-oriented listeners